DhavaniAvu/-Improving-Data-Visualizations-A-Makeover-Project/README.md

 # Bad Graph 📉 to Good Graph 📈 - Improving Data Visualizations: A Makeover Project

 This project focuses on identifying poor visualizations from public and redesigning them using principles of data storytelling, clarity, and accessibility.
-I worked with mortality data from 2015–2020, showcasing how better chart design can uncover meaningful patterns hidden in cluttered or misleading plots.
+I worked with mortality differsnt data one of it is from from 2015–2020, others are realted to social media ratings and wages across US, showcasing how better chart design can uncover meaningful patterns hidden in cluttered or misleading plots.

 ---